VAT Registration in UAE – How Shuraa Tax Can Help

 Receive Your VAT Registration Certificate:

 Your certificate of VAT registration will be sent to you after your application has been approved.
-This certificate will provide your VAT number, registration start date, and VAT return filing deadlines.
+This certificate will provide your VAT number, registration start date, and VAT return filing period and first return filing deadline.

-Because the VAT registration procedure might take many weeks, it is advised that you apply as soon as you can to prevent any penalties or fines.
-Also, it is advisable to seek expert guidance if you have any lingering concerns or questions concerning the VAT registration in Dubai.
+Because the VAT registration procedure might take many weeks, you should apply as soon as you can to prevent any penalties or fines.
+Also, it is advisable to seek expert guidance if you have any lingering concerns or questions concerning the VAT registration in Dubai

 How to Pay VAT in UAE?